Council Tax - Privacy Notice

 West Oxfordshire District Council

-If you would like to know more about how we use your information or if for any reason you do not wish to have your information used, email email@example.com.
+If you would like to know more about how the Council uses your information, or if for any reason you do not wish to have your information used in any of the ways described here, please tell us.
+Contact the Data Protection Officer at firstname.lastname@example.org

-We reserve the right to update this privacy notice from time to time by publishing a new version here on our website.
+The Council reserves the right to update this privacy notice from time to time by publishing a new version on our website.